MAGALA-RICHARD/apsimNGpy/apsimNGpy/raw_docs/docs/source/api.rst

     verbose: bool, optional
         If True, enables verbose output for debugging.
 The method continues with debugging info anyway if the run was unsuccessful

+    timeout: int, defualt is 800 seconds
+          Enforces a timeout and returns a CompletedProcess-like object.

     kwargs: **dict
         Additional keyword arguments, e.g., to_csv=True, use this flag to correct results from